 Opticians employed in retail settings may work evenings and weekends.
 Most opticians work full time, although part-time opportunities also are available.

-Employment of opticians is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
+Employment of opticians is projected to grow 4 percent from 2021 to 2031, about as fast as the average for all occupations.

 For more information about opticians, including certifications and a list of state licensing boards for opticians, visit

 For a list of accredited programs, visit